minuteman1911/atitya/index.md

   OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.
 Kobe as a whole is an Agent in OpenAI Gym.
 Gym has two components, the Agent and the Environment.
 The Environment is what the name suggests, it is a virtual environment, inside which an Agent is simulated.
 Basically it provides constraints or boundaries to the Agent.
 The Agent can be any AI program.
 Think of the environment like a box, and the Agent as a mouse placed in the box, assigned to do a particular task.
 The Environment here provides the input to the Agent and takes its output, and reacts to it.

 # Why is Gym needed ?
-  The feedback between a host and the environment is very important for the host to learn about the environment.
+  The feedback loop between a host and the environment is very important for the host to learn about the environment.
 By simulating the Agent inside the Gym Environment, we are completing this loop.

 # Teacher
   The teacher is someone who checks whether an output is correct and gives a reward in return.
 It is essentially an ANN trained for the specific task of checking whether the simulated output is as expected.
 This is done just for the automation of the manual task of checking the output of the Network.